too-much-todotxt/spec/The-Todo.txt-Format.md

         2011-03-02 Document +TodoTxt task format
         (A) 2011-03-02 Call Mom

-This task doesn’t have a creation date:
+This task doesn't have a creation date:

 <code>(A) Call Mom 2011-03-02</code>